Notes on the octonions: Cayley calibrations

 \begin{proof} Let $u,v,w\in W$ be linearly independent.
 We prove that the matrices $\Lambda_u(v,w)$ and $A(u,v,w)$ are positive definite.
 By~\eqref{eq:g2} they have positive diagonal entries.
-Since the determinant of $\Lambda_u(v,w)$ agrees with the determinant of the lower right $2\times 2$ block of $A(u,v,w)$ it suffices to prove that both matrices have positive determiants.
+Since the determinant of $\Lambda_u(v,w)$ agrees with the determinant of the lower right $2\times 2$ block of $A(u,v,w)$, it suffices to prove that both matrices have positive determinants.
 To see this, we observe that the determinants of $\Lambda_u(v,w)$ and $A(u,v,w)$ remain unchanged if we add to $v$ a multiple of $u$ and to $w$ a linear combination of $u$ and $v$.
 With the appropriate choices both matrices become diagonal and thus have positive determinants.
-Hence $\Lambda_u(v,w)$ and $A(u,v,w)$ are positive definite, as claimed.
+Hence, $\Lambda_u(v,w)$ and $A(u,v,w)$ are positive definite, as claimed.

-We prove that~(iv) implies~\eqref{eq:detA}.
-The matrix $\Lambda_u(v,w)$ and the volume $\Abs{u\wedge v\wedge w}^2$ remain unchanged if we add to $v$ and $w$ multiples of $u$.
-Hence we may assume that $v$ and $w$ are orthogonal to $u$.
+We prove that~\itref{Lem_Inner4} implies~\eqref{eq:detA}.
+The matrix $\Lambda_u(v,w)$ and $\abs{u\wedge v\wedge w}^2$ remain unchanged if we add to $v$ and $w$ multiples of $u$.
+Hence, we may assume that $v$ and $w$ are orthogonal to $u$.
 In this case

 and this implies the first equation in~\eqref{eq:detA}.
-Since the determinant of the matrix $A(u,v,w)$ remains unchanged if we add to $v$ a multiple of $u$ and to $w$ a linear combination of $u$ and $v$ we may assume that $u,v,w$ are pairwise orthogonal.
+Since the determinant of the matrix $A(u,v,w)$ remains unchanged if we add to $v$ a multiple of $u$ and to $w$ a linear combination of $u$ and $v$, we may assume that $u,v,w$ are pairwise orthogonal.
 In this case the second equation in~\eqref{eq:detA} is obvious.
-Thus we have proved that~(iv) implies~\eqref{eq:detA}.
-It follows from~\eqref{eq:detA} that the inner product is uniquely determined by $g$.
+Thus we have proved that~\itref{Lem_Inner4} implies~\eqref{eq:detA}.
+By~\eqref{eq:detA} the inner product is uniquely determined by $g$.

-We prove that~(i) implies~(ii).
-If $u,v\in W$ are linearly independent then the subspace
+We prove that~\itref{Lem_Inner1} implies~\itref{Lem_Inner2}.
+Fix two linearly independent vectors $u,v\in W$.
+Then the subspace

 has codimension two and $W=W_{u,v}\oplus\mathrm{span}\{u,v\}$.
 Now fix an element $w\in W_{u,v}$.
 Then~\eqref{eq:vanish} asserts that the linear functionals $x\mapsto g(u,w;u,x)$ and $x\mapsto g(v,w;v,x)$ on $W$ have the same kernel.
-Hence there exists a constant $\lambda\in\R$ such that $g(v,w;v,x)=\lambda g(u,w;u,x)$ for all $x\in W$.
+Hence, there exists a constant $\lambda\in\R$ such that $g(v,w;v,x)=\lambda g(u,w;u,x)$ for all $x\in W$.
 With $x=w$ we obtain $\lambda=g(v,w;v,w)/g(u,w;u,w)$ and hence